ebraun68/METALtest/README.md

 Programs:

-wastrid_boot.pl
+1. wastrid_boot.pl
+  - Bootstraps gene trees to generate support values for weighted ASTRID (wASTRID)
-  - This program is depends on weighted ASTRID (https://github.com/RuneBlaze/internode)
+  - This program is depends on the wastrid executable (download from https://github.com/RuneBlaze/internode)
+  - Set the path to the wastrid executable on line 13
-  - Running without command line options it will provide usage instructions
+  - Running without command line options it will provide usage instructions, as follows

 ```
 Usage: